Learn how to build a contingency plan in project management that keeps your projects on track when risks arise. Steps, examples, and best practices

 Tip: Focus on risks with severe consequences, even if they’re less likely.
 A 20% chance of a major delay is worth planning for more than a 90% chance of a minor inconvenience.

 For each risk, establish specific conditions that signal when to activate the contingency plan.
 These triggers should be measurable and unambiguous to avoid hesitation.
-For example:

 For each high-impact risk, outline a specific, actionable response.
 These strategies should align with your project’s goals, be resource-efficient, and minimize disruption.
 Include: